TelediskoDAO/mailer/README.md

 Possible problems:
 * Connection to any of the dependencies fail: this will result in a 500 or connection time out error.
 Check the logs for more details.
 * The Graph returns an error: make sure a recent subgraph deployment did no break the query interface and the endpoint.
+* Odoo returns an error: either the login information are not valid anymore (you should then update the secrets `ODOO_USERNAME` and `ODOO_PASSWORD`), or Odoo is not able to return the list of users.
+Logs will reveal more detailes.
 * Email returns an error: some emails were not sent.
 Check the logs for more details.
 If it's a temporary error, the failed emails will be sent during the next run, so you can try to wait half an hour and if the error is not gone, investigate further.
 * Auth: the access token request to Zoho failed.
 This usually requires to re-execute the Oauth sequence manually to get a new refresh token.
 Example:
 ```